MohamedHaitamKsiks/awesome-simple-engine/README.md

 4. UniqueStrings

+5. Modules

 ## Future of the engine.

-The Engine is still under active development with many missing featues like: Input Management, Scene Management...
+The Engine is still under active development with many missing featues.